overte-org/overte-docs-sphinx/source/explore/get-started/install.rst

 Install Overte
 ################

-Overte has two different installers.
-The *Client Installer* comes with everything you need to view and interact with Overte's content and users.
+Overte is currently available for Linux and Windows.

-However, you are unable to host content using this installer.
-The *Client + Server Installer* has everything the client installer does, but it also enables you to :doc:`host your own content <../../host>` and share it with the world.
+For Linux the Interface Client is provided as an AppImage.
+There are seperate domain server packages available for common Linux distributions.
+To set up your own domain on Linux, see: :doc:`Host a Domain from a Local or Cloud Linux Server <../../host/server-setup/linux-server>`.

-The Client + Server Installer download is only provided for Windows.
-For Linux see: :doc:`Host a Domain from a Local or Cloud Linux Server <../../host/server-setup/linux-server>`.
+For Windows the installer comes with both the client Interface and the domain server so you can :doc:`host your own content <../../host>` easily from your own computer.

 .. contents:: On This Page
     :depth: 2